Person #1: Father, I pray that you would help my five year to stop squirming during devotions

 Jim: Right – that is excellent.
 And I think this next question kind of lends itself to that.
 And I’m thinking of this in the context of teenagers.
 And this will be the question we ask tonight around the dinner table with our boys.
 But it is this.
 One common argument against God is that he doesn’t make his existence undeniable.
 I like the way that’s stated.
 That’s actually a very good question.
 If he’s perfectly loving, why is he still such a mystery?
 Why doesn’t he just declare it so there’s no question?
 OK.
 We all know God is there.

 Jim: Why that distinction that you must trust him by faith?

 Natasha: Right – and there are a lot of pieces that kind of go into…

 Natasha: That is an adult question.
 It absolutely is.
 And in fact, I’ve been asked a lot of times what makes me doubt or what challenges me.
 And the hiddenness of God, I think, is a primary issue for a lot of people.
 Um, so it’s a good one.
 I think that the first part of that answer comes from having our kids understand the evidence for God’s existence first.
 A lot of times when people ask that question they’re asking it assuming that there is no evidence…

 Natasha: …That we just have to blindly believe.
-And that is – that is just so detrimental to kids’ faith today if they believe that faith is a blind leap in the dark, that there is actually no evidence.
+And that is just so detrimental to kids’ faith today if they believe that faith is a blind leap in the dark.
+That there is actually no evidence.
 We just have to close our eyes and say, “I hope – I hope it’s true.”
-And so we don’t want kids to have that blind faith.
-So if they have the evidence for God’s existence to start with then we can begin to ask that question.
+And so, we don’t want kids to have that blind faith.
+So, if they have the evidence for God’s existence to start with then we can begin to ask that question.
 Well, why isn’t there more evidence?